bentice/bentice.github.io/index.md

 * [My Reads](https://v3jfp.codesandbox.io/) an app that displays books in different shelves and also searches for new books to add using the [Udacity Books Lender API](https://reactnd-books-api.udacity.com/)

 ## [Location, Location, Location...](http://rpubs.com/ben_tice/restzipcodes)

 Mapping US restaurants and finding the most competitive ZIP codes for restaurants across the major metropolitan areas.

 ## [Enron Corpus: Network and Linguistic Analysis](Enron_Article.md)

 Network Analysis and Linguistic Analysis of Enron Email Corpus for the purposes of replicating James Pennebaker's findings in ["Pronoun Use Reflects Standings in Social Hierarchies"](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.904.6689&rep=rep1&type=pdf).
 In a series of studies Pennebaker found that lower status individuals used more first-person singular pronouns (I) compared with higher status individuals.
 In addition, he found that lower status individuals used first-person plural (we) more relative to lower status individuals.
 This was tested using various [centrality](https://en.wikipedia.org/wiki/Centrality) algorithms (degree, closeness, & betweenness) common in [Network Theory](https://en.wikipedia.org/wiki/Network_theory)  as a indicators of importance and status in a social network.
-This replication provided evidence contrary and aligned with Pennebaker's findings.
-However, questions still remain as to how predictive centrality measures are of social status within a hierarchy.
+This replication provided evidence both contrary and aligned with Pennebaker's findings.
+However, questions still remain as to how predictive centrality measures inferred from email communications are of social status within an hierarchy.

 ## [Visualizing the 2018 Ontario Election](Elections_Article.md)